 Despite the Tanzanian government recognising the right of children to universal primary education, a disproportionate number of girls do not complete primary education.
 The major obstacles to girls accessing education in Tanzania are child labour, prostitution, poverty, and the fact that girls who fall pregnant are generally expelled from school.

 By training health workers to provide youth friendly services, we have been able to drastically increase the level of access for young people.
-We also trained peer educators who spread the message into the communities.
+We have also trained peer educators who spread the message into the communities.

-We have reduced the number of primary school children getting pregnant from 257 per year to 10 per year
+- Reduction in the number of primary school children getting pregnant from 257 per year to 10 per year

-We have increased the number of young people accessing sexual health and reproductive rights services from 583 a year up to 4,200
+- Increase in the number of young people accessing sexual health and reproductive rights services from 583 a year up to 4,200

-In Mtwara, sexual and reproductive health education is now integrated into the school curriculum as a result of our work.
+- In Mtwara, sexual and reproductive health education is now integrated into the school curriculum as a result of our work.